-Vincent L. Michael, Ph.D. has spent over three decades as a heritage manager, advocate, consultant and thought leader.
+Vincent L. Michael, Ph.D. has spent nearly four decades as a heritage manager, advocate, consultant and thought leader.
 He is Executive Director of the San Antonio Conservation Society in San Antonio, Texas.
 Previously he was Executive Director of the Global Heritage Fund (GHF) in Palo Alto, California from 2012 to 2015, helping preserve World Heritage Sites through community development.
 As Trustee of the National Trust for Historic Preservation (2006-2015) he served as Chair of the Historic Sites Fund Subcommittee and Vice Chair of the Diversity Task Force.
 He is also on the Board of the National Preservation Partners Network, where he has been Co-Chair of the Diversity, Inclusion and Racial Justice Working Group from 2020-22.
 He recently completed his third terms on the Board of the Frank Lloyd Wright Building Conservancy.
 He has worked in the field of heritage development, tourism planning, community planning, historic architecture, education and design in a wide variety of capacities and is a sought-after lecturer, tour guide and expert.

 Vincent first worked on the creation and interpretation of the Illinois & Michigan Canal National Heritage Corridor, and then as a planner and advocate for Landmarks Illinois for 8 years.
 He received his B.A. and M.A. from the University of Chicago and received a Trustee’s Award from the Graham Foundation for Advanced Studies in the Fine Arts to complete his doctorate in architectural history at the University of Illinois at Chicago.
 His dissertation looked at the history of historic districts in New York and Chicago.
 He supervised the Master’s Program in Historic Preservation at The School of the Art Institute of Chicago from 1996 to 2010, where he held the John Bryan Chair of Historic Preservation from 2006 to 2013.